-Samantha Noble is a digital marketing expert and client strategy director at Koozai with a key focus on PPC.
+Samantha Noble is a digital marketing expert with a key focus on PPC, and founder of paid media agency Biddable Moments.
 She helps clients grow their business through creating highly targeted digital strategies that focus on every stage of the marketing funnel.
 With her passion for digital, she founded the Digital Females group back in 2011 and is also working as the Co-Chief Editor for State of Digital.

 Hi, everyone.
 Thank you ever so much for having me here today.
 I was thrilled when I got asked to speak, and I’ve kind of taken the presentation that I did in Valencia and tried to adapt it for the audiences here today.
 So a lot of the brands that are included in my talk were Spanish brands.
 So, what I wanna talk to you about is how you can use paid media to not just target people at the end of that buying cycle.
 And I think, when people think of pay, they think direct response.
 People want money off the back of used and paid advertising.
 So, I’m trying to educate people a little bit more in how you can use the different features and platforms that are available to us now in order to help you win more business off the back of it.